-I’m a playwright and producer hovering between social entrepreneurship, arts and ethical lobbying.
+I’m a playwright and producer hovering between social entrepreneurship, arts and cultural diplomacy.

 I have worked in 30 countries, from Afghanistan to the United States, from Sweden to Nigeria, and I have put over 1000 decision makers on stage to portray human rights defenders and women’s rights activists.